doged-io/doged/doc/p2p-bad-ports.md

-When Dogecash automatically opens outgoing P2P connections it chooses a peer (address and port) from its list of potential peers.
+When doged automatically opens outgoing P2P connections it chooses a peer (address and port) from its list of potential peers.
 This list is populated with unchecked data, gossiped over the P2P network by other peers.

-A malicious actor may gossip an address:port where no Dogecash node is listening, or one where a service is listening that is not related to the eCash network.
-As a result, this service may occasionally get connection attempts from Dogecash nodes.
+A malicious actor may gossip an address:port where no doged node is listening, or one where a service is listening that is not related to the eCash network.
+As a result, this service may occasionally get connection attempts from doged nodes.

 "Bad" ports are ones used by services which are usually not open to the public and usually require authentication.
-A connection attempt (by Dogecash, trying to connect because it thinks there is a Bitcoin node on that address:port) to such service may be considered a malicious action by an ultra-paranoid administrator.
+A connection attempt (by doged, trying to connect because it thinks there is a Bitcoin node on that address:port) to such service may be considered a malicious action by an ultra-paranoid administrator.
 An example for such a port is 22 (ssh).
 On the other hand,